1980 – Terry Fox is forced to abandon his Marathon of Hope after completing over 5.000 km in 135 days. Cancer had come back into his lungs.

 1715 – King Louis XIV dies of gangrene.
 He was Canada’s King for 72 years — the longest in European history.

-1988 – Prime Minster Brian Mulroney signs the Free Trade Agreement with U.S. President Ronald Reagan.
+1988 – Prime Minister Brian Mulroney signs the Free Trade Agreement (NAFTA) with U.S. President Ronald Reagan.

-1961 – Toronto, Ontario — Canada’s first women bank managers were appointed.
+1961 – Canada’s first women bank managers were appointed, in Toronto, Ontario.

-1942 – Canada signs Declaration of Unity with 27 other countries.
+1942 – Canada signs The Declaration of Unity with 27 other countries.

-1929 – Niagara Falls is preserved when Canada and the U.S. signs a treaty that limits amount of water used for hydro generation.
+1929 – Niagara Falls is preserved when Canada and the U.S. sign a treaty that limits the amount of water used for hydro generation.

-1908 – Ottawa, Ontario — The Royal Mint of Canada is founded.
+1908 – The Royal Mint of Canada is founded in Ottawa, Ontario.

 1872 – The first telegraphed weather report shared between Canada and the United States.